 Sunken soft spot (infants)

 If you recognize the signs of dehydration, it’s important to hydrate immediately.
-You can’t just drink a glass of water though.
-That’s because you aren’t just losing water — you’re also losing electrolytes like sodium.
-If you only drink water alone, you’re missing out on many electrolytes, making this a less effective choice.
-Instead, take small sips of an oral rehydration solution like DripDrop ORS.
-It’s a fast, low-cost, proven alternative to IV therapy for the management of mild to moderate dehydration.
+You can’t just settle with drinking a glass of water, though - you're also losing electrolytes like sodium.
+If you drink water alone, you’re missing out on many electrolytes, making this a less effective choice.
+Instead, take small sips of an oral rehydration solution like DripDrop.

-Eating high volumes of sugar causes your body to transfer water from other cells and increases urination.
+Consuming high volumes of sugar causes your body to transfer water from other cells and increases urination.
 This can lead to dehydration if you’re not careful.
-If you splurge on your sugar consumption, avoid dehydration by sipping an oral rehydration solution like DripDrop ORS.
+If you splurge on your sugar consumption, avoid dehydration by sipping an oral rehydration solution like DripDrop.

 When you're in a state of dehydration, drinking water alone is not enough.
 Your body doesn’t just need enough water.
 It needs the perfect balance of sodium and glucose to help absorption.
-With the precisely balanced ratio of sodium electrolytes and glucose in DripDrop ORS, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
+With the precisely balanced ratio of sodium electrolytes and glucose in DripDrop's patented formula, you can replenish vital electrolytes and fluids to relieve dehydration quickly.